 The Byoona Amagara hostel is a true backpacking paradise!
-The main reception and dining area boasts a ridiculously splendid view over the lake and other islands.
+The main reception and dining area boast a ridiculously splendid view over the lake and other islands.
 If you want to make the most of the experience, you can stay in geodomes.
-Those are 1, 2 or 3-people domes with a large terrace and without front wall so you can enjoy the view.
+Those are 1, 2, or 3-people domes with a large terrace and without a front wall so you can enjoy the view.
 The roof covers well the habitation and the mosquito net is included.
-This makes the perfect sleeping location for couples, nature and bird-lovers, as well as anyone willing to wake up in front of a magnificent landscape (expect to pay around UGX 80,000 / € 24 per night for two people, a bit less if you're alone).
+This makes the perfect sleeping location for couples, nature, and bird-lovers, as well as anyone willing to wake up in front of a magnificent landscape (expect to pay around UGX 80,000 / € 24 per night for two people, a bit less if you’re alone).
 You can also stay in dorms or set up your tent for a few euros.
 The food & drinks menu is quite comprehensive and the overall quality is really good.
-Try to order at least 45 minutes in advance as service can be long especially in high season.
-The swimming pear is nicely arranged and sun bathing chairs are available.
-Access to the water is easy & safe, as is swimming (no bilharzia, no crocodile, only fresh water!).
+Try to order at least 45 minutes in advance as service can be long, especially in high season.
+The swimming pear is nicely arranged and sunbathing chairs are available.
+Access to the water is easy & safe, as is swimming (no bilharzia, no crocodile, only freshwater!).

 Day 4: Lake Bunyonyi – Itambira Island

 Waking up on Itambira island feels a bit like paradise.
 Birds singing and vivid sunlight are both very helpful to get you out of your dreams!
 I ordered the Itambiran crepes for breakfast (composed of local fruits and cinnamon) while enjoying the marvelous view over the lake.

 Swimming in the Lake Bunyonyi (crocodile free & bilharzia free) is very pleasant and very safe as said previously, but be careful not to overthink your swimming skills as the distance between islands can be significant and altitude lowers your stamina.

 Hiking around Lake Bunyonyi